 - Dig through build logs to try to find references to log4j

 - Compile a report of all of the applications that you discover through this process

 - Communicate with each team to identify if the release is active or not

 Alternatively, if this were automated, it’d simply involve navigating to ProGet and looking at the vulnerable packages to see which active applications were using it.
 For example, something like this:

 What are Projects & Releases?

-When you click on “Reporting & SCA” in the navigation, the first thing you’ll be taken to is the “Projects” tab, which is right next to “Releases” tab.
+When you click on “Reporting & SCA” in the navigation, the first thing you’ll be taken to is the “Projects” tab, which is right next to the “Releases” tab.
 Projects and Releases are a new feature in ProGet that help you track the open-source and third-party components (packages) that your organization uses.

-A release is a version of that package, and is essentially where the inventory (list) of the names and specific versions of those packages are stored.
+A release is a version of that package and is essentially where the inventory (list) of the names and specific versions of those packages are stored.

 Projects, releases, and the packages they use will be automatically created when you integrate ProGet into your CI/CD pipeline, which I’ll talk about in a little bit.

 ProGet will routinely analyze your active releases for new vulnerabilities or unwanted licenses in the packages it uses.
 For example: